amitbakde99/Udacity-Notebook/Lesson-1-SQL-Basics.md

 This statement is composed of clauses.
 Clauses always appear in the same order.
 Some clauses are required and others are optional.
 The SELECT clause tells the database which columns you want to read from the database.
 The * is called a wildcard.
 There are various types of wildcards.
 This one represents “all columns.”
 The FROM clause tells the database which table to you want to select columns from.
 Both SELECT and FROM are mandatory clauses in any SELECT statement.
 You can write statements in lower case, but traditionally, SQL commands are written all uppercase.
 So, “select * from orders;” works just fine, but “SELECT * FROM orders;” is more conventional.
 Sometimes you’ll be required to end a statement in a semicolon, but it depends on the environment.
 It’s a good habit to include the semicolon at the end.

 ### The LIMIT Clause
+Comes at the end of query.
 The LIMIT clause limits the number of rows returned from a query.
 For example:

 ```sql
 SELECT *